CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

    assert 1 == 1
 ```

-When creating your tests, there shouldn't be much of a change outside of keeping in mind that you will need to target a cluster from outside of said cluster.
+When creating your tests, there shouldn't be much of a change outside of keeping in mind that you will need to target a cluster from outside of the _Prow Cluster_.
 Another thing to keep in mind is that resources located behind Red Hat's firewalls will not be accessible as both the _Prow Cluster_ and the _Test Cluster_ will be running outside of Red Hat's network..

 > **IMPORTANT:**
 > If your tests require any variables prior to executing the tests, please tell the CSPI team which variables are needed and (if possible) how to retrieve those variables.
 It is possible to get a variable (e.g. the web address of the test cluster) during a previous container's execution and that variable can be placed in a file in the `SHARED_DIR` for usage in other containers.